X-Men (film): Development

 Marvel Comics writers and chief editors Gerry Conway and Roy Thomas wrote an X-Men screenplay in 1984 when Orion Pictures held an option on the film rights, but development stalled when Orion began facing financial troubles.
 Throughout 1989 and 1990, Stan Lee and Chris Claremont were in discussions with Carolco Pictures for an X-Men film adaptation, with James Cameron as producer and Kathryn Bigelow directing.

 A story treatment was written by Bigelow, with Bob Hoskins being considered for Wolverine and Angela Bassett as Storm.
 The deal fell apart when Stan Lee piqued Cameron's interest in a Spider-Man film, Carolco went bankrupt, and the film rights reverted to Marvel.
 In December 1992, Marvel discussed selling the property to Columbia Pictures to no avail.
 Meanwhile, Avi Arad produced the animated X-Men television series for Fox Kids.
 20th Century Fox was impressed by the success of the television series, and producer Lauren Shuler Donner purchased the film rights for the property in 1994, bringing Andrew Kevin Walker to write the script.

-Walker's draft involved Professor Xavier recruiting Wolverine into the X-Men, which consisted of Cyclops, Jean Grey, Iceman, Beast, and Angel.
+Walker's draft involved Professor Xavier recruiting Wolverine into the X-Men, which consisted of Cyclops, Jean Grey, Iceman, Beast, and Warren Worthington III.
 The Brotherhood of Mutants, which consisted of Magneto, Sabretooth, Toad, Juggernaut and the Blob, try to conquer New York City, while Henry Peter Gyrich and Bolivar Trask attack the X-Men with three 8 ft Sentinels.
 The script focused on the rivalry between Wolverine and Cyclops, as well as the latter's self-doubt as a field leader.
 Part of the backstory invented for Magneto made him the cause of the Chernobyl disaster.
 The script also featured the X-Copter and the Danger Room.
 Walker turned in his second draft in June 1994.

 Laeta Kalogridis was brought on for a subsequent rewrite in 1995.
 An early script kept the idea of Magneto turning Manhattan into a "mutant homeland", while another hinged on a romance between Wolverine and Storm.
-Michael Chabon pitched a six-page film treatment to Fox in 1996.
+Michael Chabon had pitched a six-page film treatment to Fox in 1996.
 It focused heavily on character development between Wolverine and Jubilee and included Professor X, Cyclops, Jean Grey, Nightcrawler, Beast, Iceman, and Storm.
 Under Chabon's plan, the villains would not have been introduced until the second film.